strokk/PS-Project2018/README.md

 * Scatter Plot
 A scatter plot is a type of plot or mathematical diagram using Cartesian coordinates to display values for typically two variables for a set of data.
 If the points are color-coded, one additional variable can be displayed.
 The data are displayed as a collection of points, each having the value of one variable determining the position on the horizontal axis and the value of the other variable determining the position on the vertical axis.
 A scatter plot can suggest various kinds of correlations between variables with a certain confidence interval.
 For example, weight and height, weight would be on y axis and height would be on the x axis.
 Correlations may be positive (rising), negative (falling), or null (uncorrelated).
 If the pattern of dots slopes from lower left to upper right, it indicates a positive correlation between the variables being studied.
 If the pattern of dots slopes from upper left to lower right, it indicates a negative correlation [5]

-First I used a function from pandas to generate the scatter plot, but later switched to a function from seaborn, where I generated one single image with various graphs containing all 4 attributes and their correlations, as demonstrated below:
+First I used a function from pandas to generate the scatter plot, but later switched to a function from seaborn, where I generated one single image with various graphs containing all 4 attributes and their correlations between the 3 Classes, as demonstrated below:

 <p align="center"><img src="https://raw.githubusercontent.com/strokk/PS-Project2018/master/images/iris_pairplot.png" width=700px></p><br><p align="center">Scatter Plot</p>

+As demonstrated above, the scatter plot is the most complex plot used on this project, which can demonstrate most of the correlation between the attributes among the Iris dataset.
+From the plot we can notice that Iris Setosa is completely separataed from the other two classes across all feature combinations, only on Sepal Length and Sepal Width that they are slightly correlated.

 ----------------------------------------------------------------------------------------------------------------------------------